genob/securing-secrets-in-dotnet/ConsoleAppViaAppSettings/README.md

 downsides of this approach:
-- the appsettings.json file is not strongly typed
-- secrets are in the settings file
+- secrets are store unencrypted in the settings file

-can be easily checked in to source
+- risk of checking in the file into source

 ## Add appsettings.Development.json to .gitignore